tt-le/inventory-is-full/README.md

 ### 📝 Test some endpoints
 ---

 You can either use the provided swagger-ui one your browser.
-Or if you prefer to do call directly to the API continue to the [curl section](###💪curl).
+Or if you prefer to do calls directly to the API continue to the [curl section](###💪curl).

 Visit [swagger-ui](http:localhost:5050/) on your browser.